iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 38

-- Use the flat end of a spudger or even your fingernail to gently lift the two digitizer cable connectors straight up from their sockets.
-Take your time; no rush!
+- Grab the flat end of a spudger or your fingernail to gently lift the two digitizer cable connectors straight out of their sockets.

 Tools Used